P&O UK (P&O Cruises)

 Shipboard entertainment options - Fun and Sport

-SkyDome is one of the cruise liner's signature attractions and largest onboard entertainment hub.
-SkyDome is named the pool deck (16) which is covered with retractable glass roof and consists of a large swimming pool (with retractable stage) and whirlpools, SkyDome also serves a unique live entertainment program with performances and DJ-led deck parties, regardless the weather.
+SkyDome is one of the boat's signature attractions and the largest onboard entertainment hub.
+SkyDome is named the pool deck which is covered with a retractable glass roof (sized 41x34 m / 134x111 ft, designed by Martin Francis from Eckersley O'Callaghan / structural and facade engineering firm) and consists of a large swimming pool (with retractable stage) and Jacuzzis (whirlpool hot tubs), SkyDome also serves a unique live entertainment program with performances and DJ-led deck parties, regardless the weather.

-On March 6, 2020, P&O announced three aerial acrobatic shows designed for MS Iona (that could be expected on MS Arvia too) - Rise (birds-themed), Dream (magic-themed) and Triboo (battle between the Moon and Sun tribes).
+On March 6, 2020, were announced three aerial acrobatic shows designed for MS Iona (that could be expected on MS Arvia too) - Rise (birds-themed), Dream (magic-themed) and Triboo (battle between the Moon and Sun tribes).
 Rise and Triboo are performed at the SkyDome, while Dream is at the Atrium.
-Two new for P&O UK aerial shows (Virtuosi, Spark) were also developed for MS Iona and expected on Arvia too.
+Two new for P&O UK aerial shows (Virtuosi, Spark) were developed for MS Iona and expected on Arvia too.

 - "Headliners Theatre" (decks 6-7) is the ship's main show lounge for grand-style music and dance productions in the evenings.
 The theater has comfortable plush seating and the latest LED and sound technologies.
 The 2-deck-high auditorium during the day serves as a complimentary Cinema and also offers matinee performances and fun activities (Q&As, port talks, lectures).
 In the evenings, full-scale productions offer West End-style shows (including "Festival"), stand-up comedy, and cabaret performances.

 - "The 710 Club" has a stylish cocktail bar (professional mixologists) and music bar offering live acoustic performances by top-quality artists.